Journal of Mountain Research

 Peer Review Policy

-The journal operates a double-blind peer-review procedure.
+The Journal of Mountain Research operates a double-blind peer-review procedure.
 Authors should anonymize elements within the manuscript that could reveal their identities, such as authors' names, institutional affiliations, contact information, and references to their own work.

 • Upon receipt of a manuscript, it undergoes an initial assessment by the editorial team to evaluate its suitability for publication as per the Journal Guidelines.